kevincdurand1/schwab-mcp/README.md

 # Schwab MCP Server

-A Model Context Protocol (MCP) server that enables AI assistants like Claude to securely interact with Charles Schwab accounts and market data through the official Schwab API.
+A Model Context Protocol (MCP) server that enables any MCP-compatible AI assistant to securely interact with Charles Schwab accounts and market data through the official Schwab API.
+Works with Claude, custom LLM integrations, or any application that supports the open MCP standard.

 ## What You Can Do

-Ask Claude to:
+Ask your AI assistant to:

 - "Show me my Schwab account balances and positions"
 - "Get real-time quotes for AAPL, GOOGL, and MSFT"